 Most of us have wondered what hell is like.
 One of the best clues we have about the nature of hell is what happened with Jesus on the cross and in the grave.

-Hell Is the Grave
+Hell Is Death

 “It Is Finished”

-Regarding Jesus’ atonement act, “it is finished” and complete.
-Regarding the atonement for the lost, it will be finished and complete.
-There will be an end to suffering. “’There shall be no more death.’
-Neither shall there be any more sorrow nor crying nor pain” (Revelation 21:4).
+Jesus’ act of atonement is finished; it was completed with His death.
+In the same way, the sin of the unrepentant will be handled with finality and completeness with their deaths.
+There will be an end to suffering.
+“There shall be no more death, neither sorrow, nor crying, neither shall there be any more pain” (Revelation 21:4).

 The debate about what happens when we die essentially comes down to two opposing views: non-existence vs. a new form and/or place of existence.
 Either death is the cessation of life (and therefore existence), or death involves a journey to “the other side” or “a better place” where life goes on.
 Which is it?
 How can we know?